UNSOM Recruitment & Outreach: High School Students: Summer of Discovery

 What is the Cost of the Program?

-A non-refundable deposit of $150 will be requested upon acceptance to the program.
-This fee includes meals, snacks, all program materials, field trip expenses, and a t-shirt.
+A non-refundable AHEC Activities Fee of $150 will be requested upon acceptance to the program.
+This fee includes meals, snacks, all program materials, field trip expenses, camp t-shirt and may be used to offset costs associated with High Sierra AHEC programming.
 A limited number of scholarships will be available for students who demonstrate need.

 Great News!
 All students attending Summer of Discovery will be living in the dorms at the University of Nevada, Reno under adult supervision.
 Housing, meals, and transportation during the program will be provided at no additional cost for all accepted students.